 Disc brakes on road bikes… yes they're here, but so far Colnago apart we haven't seen any hydraulic ones - interestingly though we have seen some prototype Shimano mechanical ones though on the Time Fluidity S road bike - more on that here.
 Word is product managers are waiting to see which way everyone jumps, and for someone to come up with an integrated lever.
 The rumourmill says that this has already been done and the SRAM have the tech and it's on at least one bike… that bike is a crosser and rumour further says that it's manufactuer has been given a year's head start on everyone else a reward for early adoption. roadcc tech ed, Mat is on his way to the Specialized stand as we speak.

 Away from top end carbon mechanical discs are much in evidence though on those sort of all day/all round, commuting/performance bikes we hoped to see.
-Ooh and there's a greater variety of disc brakes being used with the new Hayes jobs (first seen by us on one of the Rapha Continental bikes at Bespoked) popping up on the Kona Rove and BMC opting for Shimano discs rather than mechanicals.
+Ooh and there's a greater variety of disc brakes being used with the new Hayes jobs (first seen by us on one of the Rapha Continental bikes at Bespoked) popping up on the Kona Rove.
 One thing we did note on the Rove is that it comes with a smaller front rotor than you usually see on road discs - okay it is a cross bike, but let's not kid ourselves most of them will be ridden on the road.
-Maybe the spec will be different in the UK -we'll fin… report back.
+Maybe the spec will be different in the UK, we'll report back.
 We'll also be on the look out for more disc specific road wheels.

 … and finally (for now) guess who's bike got ridden to a Tour de France win?